DaveBitter/graduation_internship/end_report.md

 The two icons pretty much tied.
 It turned out that Android users liked the flat design icon more and iOS users the gradient.
 This was expected since this is what they are used to.
 I knew that either icon was fine, but maybe I could use the flat design for the Android app and the gradient for the iOS app.

 ### Setting up release pipelines

+During this phase I was mostly working in the role of a project manager.

 I could now start working on releasing an alpha version to ViriCiti employees before releasing a beta app to selected customers.
 To do this I had to find out how to release to both platforms and what is needed.
 I setup accounts for ViriCiti at both Apple and Google.
 It was easier for Google to setup an alpha release so I started with that.
 This also made more sense because most of the ViriCiti development team uses Android and these were the people I wanted to test the app with first.